Harudako/APFSDS-Shell/README.md

 • Don't unfreeze the shell base because it might cause some bugs since this contraption isn't perfectly built yet.

-• You can also try out the "Cannon Test" Contraption" but you may encounter some bugs in it.
+• You can also try out the "Cannon Test" Contraption but you may encounter some bugs in it.

 • You can mess around with it and distribute it to other people ;).